How to start a business

 The links to the resources and the entrepreneurs I mention in this podcast are at the bottom of this page.

-If you like this podcast please subscribe on iTunes or Stitcher Radio and do leave a review!
+If you like this podcast please subscribe on iTunes and leave a review!
 Let’s help as many people as we can to gain career inspiration and advice.
-Remember:

 Until next time Believe in Yourself and Create Magic!